Forgiveness

 Note to Dave - Mark may have said he does not like outliners; however, he DOES understand the power of an outliner:

 I like to edit Python code in an IDE (or in Emacs in python-mode), which autoindents for me and allows me to "fold" code blocks (collapse an outline node) that I'm not currently using.
-He's already got what you're offering him in Radio's outliner (the one Frontier programmers all love)- but without the ability to easily edit that same script in some other text editor.

 The P in P2P: Photos